 “I need money, darn how I need money, what can I do today to try and make myself some money.”

 Listen to that!
 Its laced with hopelessness and desperation.
 And how does the Universe interpret hopelessness and desperation?

 She hears FEAR!
 FEAR!
 FEAR!
-So, she will give you what you ask for: your fear – having no money.
+So, She'll give you what you ask for: your fear – having no money.

 You have to focus on abundance.
-Show gratitude set a clear intention for what you want, believe in it with all your heart, and then move onto the practical steps you have planned.
-Do not mull over it, you will get caught up in the lack.
+Show gratitude, set a clear intention for what you want, believe in it with all your heart, and then move onto the practical steps you have planned.
+Do not mull over it, you'll only get caught up in the lack.
 If you hit a barrier, don’t revert back to fear, it's merely guiding you towards your truth.
 Always move forward.